 We also reviewed the information we held about the practice and found there were no areas of concern.

-During the inspection we spoke with two dentists, a dental nurse, and a trainee dental nurse.
+During the inspection we spoke with the principal dentist, a hygienist and two dental nurses.
 We reviewed policies, procedures and other documents.
-We received feedback from 47 patients who used the service.
+We received feedback from 49 patients who used the service.

 Reporting, learning and improvement from incidents